sppmacd/CarGame/README.md

 You can download and update game using launcher.
 Download latest version: https://github.com/sppmacd/CarGame/releases/tag/vlauncher

+You can launch game without launcher, using included /start.bat or /start.sh file.

 ## Simple Tutorial
 * Destroy cars by clicking on it.
 * Any successful "attack" gives you points.
 The point count depends on map.